 "How long are you going to lie there crying?
 Stand up."
 He said again, more sternly this time.

 "I know."
 He said quietly.
 "But you're going to get up in the end anyway, right?
 So why not lessen the pain by just getting up now?"

 He was right.
 He was right and she knew it.
-Focusing on her bruised hands, she planted them to the ground and slowly, ever so slowly lifted herself up.
+Focusing on her bruised hands, she planted them to the ground and slowly lifted herself up.
 Suddenly, there was a hand there, reaching out for her.
 Without thinking, she grabbed for it and was on her feet again in less than a heartbeat.

 The young boy knelt down and patted the dirt off her purple robes.
 She stared at him with fascination, the pain in her legs forgotten.

 "I-I thought you said I had to get up myself."
 She blurted out.